jundalisay/sp/content/en/research/aristotle/ethics/book-01/chapter-06.md

 For all these co-exist in the best acts of working: and we say that Happiness is these, or one, that is, the best of them.

-Still[26] it is quite plain that it does require the addition of external goods, as we have said: because without appliances it is impossible, or at all events not easy, to do noble actions: for friends, money, and political influence are in a manner instruments whereby many things are done: some things there are again a deficiency in which mars blessedness; good birth, for instance, or fine offspring, or even personal beauty: for he is not at all capable of Happiness who is very ugly, or is ill-born, or solitary and childless;
+It still requires the addition of external goods.
+Without appliances it is impossible, or at all events not easy to do noble actions.

+Friends, money, and political influence are instruments whereby many things are done.

+Some things there are again a deficiency in which mars blessedness; good birth, for instance, or fine offspring, or even personal beauty: for he is not at all capable of Happiness who is very ugly, or is ill-born, or solitary and childless.

 Still less perhaps supposing him to have very bad children or friends, or to have lost good ones by death.
 As we have said already, the addition of prosperity of this kind does seem necessary to complete the idea of Happiness; hence some rank good fortune, and others virtue, with Happiness.